brohansolo/numApproxLib/README.md

-# numApproxLib
+# numapproxlib
-Numerical Approximation Built on Python with numpy and matplotlib
+Numerical Approximation and Plotting tool Built on Python with numpy and matplotlib